 If you have not identified the beneficiaries, but know the job title(s) and worksite(s) your company will be filing for, send an email containing the approximate number of petitions you plan to file for each position and worksite, and the wage range for each position.
 With this information, ILG will prepare the Labor Condition Applications (LCA) in advance.
 The LCA is a required document for every H-1B and must be prepared in advance of filing an H-1B.

 Because your company may have hired F-1 graduates without utilizing ILG’s service, we may not know of some or all of your F-1 hires.
 Therefore, be sure to list F-1 employees in your email to your ILG attorney or paralegal.
 We need their names and email IDs to initiate their H-1B case.

-Even for F-1 employee who may be able to obtain OPT work authorization through October 2017, we highly recommend petitioning for H-1B change of status this April in order to have multiple tries in the “H-1B lottery” (i.e., in April 2016 & April 2017).
+Finally, even for F-1 employees who are eligible for OPT work authorization beyond October 2020, we highly recommend petitioning for H-1B this April in order to have multiple tries in the “H-1B lottery”.
 Demand for H-1B will exceed availability not only this year but also in the foreseeable future.

 In light of the likely rescission of H-4 EADs, employers should file H-1B change of status petitions for essential H-4 employees.
 Also, employers should consider filing H-1B for employees in L-1, TN and other types of nonimmigrant status.